AntlimagLight/bonus_points_system/README.md

 ===============================
 Demo Rest API, made according to the test task of Sberbank.
 It is a crud service for working with bonus points.
 Administrators can accrue and write off points from any user.
-Operators can only deduct points from any user.
+Operators can spend and deduct points from any user.
 The user can only spend points from himself.

 ##### Current Version 1.0